gerhynes/aws-notes/certified-cloud-practitioner/README.md

 - CloudWatch Console

 ### AWS Account ID
 Every AWS account has a unique **Account ID**.
-The Accoutn ID can be easily found by dropping down the current user in the Global Navigation.
+The Account ID can be easily found by dropping down the current user in the Global Navigation.

 The AWS Account ID is composed of 12 digits.